mcore1976/pest-repellent/README.md

 The PAM4803 amplifies this 40kHZ sinusoidal wave from ATTINY  to 2 x 3 Watt audio power wich gives 100dB of audio power nearby the device.

 10 ultrasonic transducer convert 10V peak-to-peak sinusoidal pulses to strong audio signal and that repels bugs nearby..
+ATTENTION!
+Using a couple of ultrasonic TWEETERS ( small speakers ) connected in parallel may give you better flexibility with choosing different frequency combinations !

 Components needed :
 - 1 x ATTINY 85 chip